Amazon Prime review: is it worth the money?

 Unlimited photo storage with Prime Photos

-Amazon’s cloud-based storage will keep the photos you take safe if you had computer or phone gets lost or stolen.
+Amazon’s cloud-based storage will keep the photos you take safe if your computer or phone is lost or stolen.
 You also get 5GB of storage for other file types with Amazon Drive – the same you get with Apple iCloud, but less than the 15GB with Google Drive.

 Free Deliveroo Plus

-You can sign up for a year of Deliveroo Plus, which will save you money on delivery costs, worth £3.49 a month.
-However there’s still a minimum spend of £25 per order.
-Here’s more about the service.
+You can sign up for a year of Deliveroo Plus Silver, which will save you money on delivery costs, worth £3.49 a month.
+However, there’s still a minimum spend of £15 per order.
+Here’s more about Deliveroo Plus.

 Access to Amazon Fresh grocery delivery services

-Prime members also get to order food from Morrison and Co-op via Amazon Fresh.
-It’s free on baskets over £60, but charges you £2 for orders between £60 and £40 and £4 if the total is under £40 or if you want the delivery within two hours.
+Prime members also get to order food from their local Morrisons, Iceland or Co-op and from Amazon Fresh.
+It’s free delivery for baskets over £60 but charges you £2 for orders between £40 and £60 and £4 if the total is under £40 or if you want the delivery within two hours.

 What you don’t get included with Amazon Prime

-You’d be forgiven for expecting Prime gives you all the extra services Amazon offers.
+You’d be forgiven for expecting Prime to give you all the extra services Amazon offers.
 But no, you need to pay extra for the following:

 • Kindle Unlimited – an extra £9.49 a month